The Best Clothing for Pelvic Floor Health

 "All day long, we wear underwear...the perineum has been exposed all day long to pressure.
 Many times, you can sleep without underwear to let the pelvic floor rest," Jaimes said.

 Who knows?
-Sleeping underwear-free might also increase intimacy in the bedroom.
+Sleeping panties or underwear-free might also increase intimacy in the bedroom.

 The shame of not being perfect